In The Gaming World, Virtual Avatars Are Providing A Safe Space For Trans Women

 “Engaging with others in a low stakes environment, like gaming, is an attractive way to test social norms.
 Testing out different personas can aid in the development of a sense of self.
 This process of trial and error can help develop a person’s values and beliefs,” van der Schyff explains.

 For many genderqueer gamers, VTubing can act as an avenue to explore and experiment with their gender expression.
-Gender affirmation surgery can cost tens of thousands, but ongoing treatment means a lifetime of costs.
+In Australia, gender affirmation surgery can cost up to $30,000, but ongoing treatment means a lifetime of costs closer to $100,000.

 Advertisement